OpenSociocracy/documentation-website/docs/quick-start/index.md

 ## Define Domains - Structure Your Organization

 Traditional organizations structures don't always represent where power is and influence flows.
-Use Sociocracy circles and domains to better understand the true relations within your organization.
+Use sociocracy circles and domains to better understand the true relations within your organization.
 The smaller your organization is, the easier this will be.

 [Get started](/quick-start/defining-sociocracy-domains/)